sfindlay11/iMAPS/README.md

 # 5) score (optional; see below) = "reference_allele|alternative_allele"
 # 6) strand (optional; see below)

+# if providing features / genomic ranges of interest:
 # use allele format "none" and provide a four column .bed file if genomic ranges are provided with no variant alleles

+# if providing variants:
 # use allele format "sense" and provide a six column .bed file with reference and alternative alleles corresponding to the sense strand in the 5th "score" column, separated by "|" (e.g. "A|C").
 Provide the strand in column six.
+# OR
 # use allele format "plus" and provide a five column .bed file  with reference and alternative alleles corresponding to the plus strand in the 5th "score" column, separated by "|" (e.g. "A|C").

+# ** CAUTION should be exercised when analyzing variants where the allele frequency spectrum may influence variant ascertainment or classification.
+As one example, significant GWAS and QTL variants generally have relatively high allele frequencies as these analyses are not typically powered to detect effects from lower freuency variants.
+Such sets of variants may not produce interpretable iMAPS results. **

 ```